In Season: Farm-to-Table Meals at Grana

 Instead, diners experience the freshest seasonal produce Butte County has to offer.
-Last year, 90% of what King spent on produce went to businesses with 50 miles of Chico, and most of the restaurant’s beef and pork is source from Chico-based Llano Seco.
+In 2018, 90% of what King spent on produce went to businesses with 50 miles of Chico.

 “We made [a] commitment to do this,” says King of the farm-to-table food Grana serves.
 “I’m not going to take shortcuts.”

 King doesn’t hide where he sources his produce.
-Reading Grana’s December menu reads like a Who’s Who of Butte County farmers: pork shoulder from Llano Seco; greens from Farmalot; cauliflower from GRUB CSA Farm; apples from Riparia.
-With his menu dependent on what’s seasonally available, those farmers aren’t just producers–they’re partners.
+Reading Grana’s December 2019 menu reads like a Who’s Who of Butte County farmers: greens from Farmalot; cauliflower from GRUB CSA Farm; apples from Riparia.
+With his menu dependent on what’s seasonally available, those farmers aren’t just producers—they’re partners.

 Partners that he’s grown with.
 When Grana opened on Christmas Eve 2011, he had limited supplies available to him from those local farms.
 Today, some farmers grow plots specifically for Grana because King buys so much.

 “It’s been neat to see these farms grow and expand into different markets [outside of Butte County].
 It’s been awesome to grow with the farmers,” says King.
 “It’s such a tremendous opportunity to build relationships with local farmers; not everyone can do this.”